BruceChun0820/IELTS-Learning/Speaking Task/People/Tao/Family business.md

 What his/her job is

-* What impressed me most is that he **managed to shift from being an athlete to a business operator** so quickly.
+* What impressed me the most is that he **managed to shift from being an athlete to a business operator** so quickly.
 * Even though he never studied management or business **systematically** at university, he **taught himself everything** — from **stock control** to **customer service** — by **reading books**, **observing experienced people**, and learning from **daily practice**.

 And explain why he/she enjoys working there